 St Wilfrid’s Hospice has won a prestigious award from the Sussex Heritage Trust for its new building on Broadwater Way.

-The building, which was completed in August last year, was recognised by the Sussex Heritage Trust for the quality and innovation which went into its design.
+The building, designed by architects RHP and completed last August, was recognised by the Trust for the quality and innovation of its design.

-On presenting the award to chairman of the hospice Arnold Simanowitz, the judges said, “This is a brave and definitely successful attempt at creating a 21st community far into the future.”
+Presenting the award to hospice chairman, Arnold Simanowitz, judges said, “This is a brave and definitely successful attempt at creating 21st century hospice care that will serve the community far into the future.”